 Field-hunting tip

-Look in evaporite deposits country — that is the host setting where birunite typically forms.
+Look in evaporite deposits country, the host setting where birunite typically forms.
 If you start seeing borax, ulexite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts, aggregates habit, so train your eye for that shape before scanning the outcrop.